AnttiMannila/Miniproject2_brights/README.md

 work.py has the functions

 salpausselkädataconcat.py is for posterity to see what was done with the salpausselkä data initially, this can be ignored

+calculatedailymeansforcloudcoverage.py is the script used to calculate the daily means from momentary observation data regarding cloud coverage
+It has to be manually set to find the files, although it could be automated easily provided the input files are standardized